Google GCP-AGWA Certification Exam Syllabus

 - Enrolling browsers and applying policies.

-Troubleshooting common issues (14% of the exam)
+Monitoring and troubleshooting common issues (~13% of the exam)

 Identifying and diagnosing Workspace issues.
 Considerations include: - Navigating the Admin console to access audit logs.